|

 Determines the number of bytes needed to represent a wide character, expected to be in UCS format, in the UTF-8 format.
 Optionally, the function stores the representation in a buffer provided by the caller.

-[out] | pUtf | is an optional pointer to a buffer where the multibyte equivalent of the wide character can be written.
+| [out] | pUtf | is an optional pointer to a buffer where the multibyte equivalent of the wide character can be written.
 At most UTF8_LEN_MAX bytes are stored.
-If pUtf is NULL , the function returns 0 indicating a state-independence of the UTF-8 encoding. |
+If pUtf is NULL, the function returns 0 indicating a state-independence of the UTF-8 encoding. |

-[in] | chUcs | is a wide character given in UCS-2 (or UCS-4 if it is allowed by the wchar_t type) format.
-If pUtf is not NULL , the wide character is converted to its UTF-8 multibyte equivalent which is stored to the buffer pointed to by the pUtf parameter. |
+| [in] | chUcs | is a wide character given in UCS-2 (or UCS-4 if it is allowed by the wchar_t type) format.
+If pUtf is not NULL, the wide character is converted to its UTF-8 multibyte equivalent which is stored to the buffer pointed to by the pUtf parameter. |

-cannot be converted to a UTF-8 code due to its invalid value, or an actual number of bytes of the UTF-8 representation.A successful call of the function does not guarantee validity of the UTF-8 representation.
+pUtf pointer is NULL, the function returns 0 indicating a state-independence of the UTF-8 (to correspond to the [wcstomb] requirements given by the C standard).
+If pUtf is not a NULL pointer, the function returns -1 setting errno to EILSEQ, if the chUcs cannot be converted to a UTF-8 code due to its invalid value, or an actual number of bytes of the UTF-8 representation.A successful call of the function does not guarantee validity of the UTF-8 representation.
 To verify the code point one should use the u8check_cp function.

 The function is built in a portable way to perform the conversion to UTF-8 representation independently of the current locale.

-The interface is built similarly to the wctomb function specified by the C standard except for the maximum possible byte length of the UTF-8 characters which is UTF8_MAX_LEN
+The interface is built similarly to the wctomb function specified by the C standard except for the maximum possible byte length of the UTF-8 characters which is UTF8_MAX_LEN and not MB_CUR_MAX or MB_LEN_MAX.